Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Evaluation

-Now we explain the columns in \cref{tab:identified-flag}.
+Now we explain columns in \cref{tab:identified-flag}.
 We show all FSKO fields (including the struct name) in the first ``Data'' column.
-The ``Category'' column lists the semantics of the FSKO fields, and (A) represents an anchor object.
-The ``Target value'' column represents the constants used to escalate privilege after corrupting an FSKO field during dynamic verification.
-Finally, as for the last column, the memory cache, a few objects are allocated in different caches depending on where they are allocated (drivers or network protocols), and their exact sizes vary accordingly.
-We label them with a suffix ``-specific'' at the end (e.g., ``driver-specific'').
+The ``Category'' column lists the semantics of the FSKO fields with (A) denoting anchor objects.
+The ``Target value'' column represents the constants for escalate privilege by corrupting an FSKO field with the target value.
+Regarding the memory cache in the last column, a few objects are allocated in different caches depending on where they are allocated (drivers or network protocols) denoted with suffix ``-specific''.
 In addition, some objects are allocated as arrays with variable sizes, and we denote them as ``variable size”.
-Additionally, some objects are directly allocated via the page allocator instead of the slab/slub allocator, and we use ``page'' in the table.
+Some objects are directly allocated via the page allocator instead of the slab/slub allocator, and we use ``page'' in the table.

-\PP{Flag objects.} The beginning of \cref{tab:identified-flag} presents 13 flags that result in privilege escalation as long as they are corrupted with the targeted values.
+\PP{Flag objects.} The beginning of \cref{tab:identified-flag} presents 13 flags that result in privilege escalation.
 Again, we deduplicated FSKOs that are file system specific and use objects under \code{ext4} that represent others.
 The COW in~\cref{tab:count} and~\cref{tab:identified-flag} means a special type of flag that controls Copy-On-Write (COW).
 These flags are in conditional branches controlling whether to obtain the existing page cache or allocate a new page.
-It is worth mentioning that \name{} also identifies other COW objects for disk operations (instead of memory).
-Unfortunately, we find that a normal user is not permitted to trigger a disk COW of a read-only file; thus, such objects are not included in our results.
+It is worth mentioning that \name{} also identifies other COW objects for disk operations (instead of only the page cache in memory).
+However, we find that a normal user is not permitted to trigger a disk COW of a read-only file; thus, such objects are not included in our results.

 \PP{Reference objects.} We list 10 objects for sector numbers and 4 objects representing the page-cache tree in \cref{tab:identified-flag}.
 Substituting them with the reference for a read-only file enables unprivileged users to write it.
 We also use ext4 as an example, ignoring similar objects in other file systems.